inzk0518/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `clementi` will match `Clementi`
 * Property with address with substring address will be matched e.g. `Clementi` will match `CLementi Avenue 8`
+* Property with price less than the price filter will be returned
 * Property matching all the filter will be returned

 Examples: